hackoregon/data-science-pet-containers/README.md

 I’ve added a non-root user `jupyter` to avoid the security issues associated with running Jupyter notebooks as “root”.

 The `jupyter` user has a Conda environment, also called `jupyter`.
-In addition to `jupyter`, the environment has
+To keep the image size manageable, I have ***not*** installed any data science tools up front.

+To install a (large) data science stack, run the script `/home/jupyter/kitchen-sink.bash` as the `jupyter` user.
+This will install

+-   cookiecutter,
 -   geopandas,
--   jupyter,
+-   gwr,
 -   matplotlib,
+-   osmnx,
 -   pandas,
 -   psycopg2,
+-   pysal,
 -   requests,
--   seaborn,
--   statsmodels,
--   cookiecutter, and
+-   seaborn, and
--   osmnx.
+-   statsmodels.

 By default the Jupyter notebook server starts when Docker brings up the service.
 Type `docker logs conatiners_jupyter_1`.
 You’ll see something